martin-ottens/proto2testbed/README.md

 - Experiment-specific Python source files of Applications or Integrations (not packaged in the Instance Manager or Testbed Controller and dynamically loaded during testbed execution from within the Testbed Package), see [`docs/extensions.md`](docs/extensions.md) for further details.

 ## 8. Python API
 Proto²Testbed can be used from within Python programs (without using the CLI).
-See `controller/api.py` for an API documentation and `setups/api` for usage examples.
+See `controller/api.py` and `controller/full_result_wrapper.py` for an API documentation, and `setups/api` for usage examples for one-shot and checkpoint operation.

 ## 9. Hacking & Extension
 Proto²Testbed can be easily extended for special requirements, see [`docs/extensions.md`](docs/extensions.md) for further details: